FilipHarald/cities-web-service/README.md

 ## browsing and using API
 Once the container is running you should be able to visit [http://0.0.0.0/docs](http://0.0.0.0/docs) to get an overview of the API and to interactively test the endpoints.

-You will also find 2 scripts with example curl-requests in the project root. (`./example-request-1.sh` and `./example-request-2.sh`)
+You will also find some curl-scripts in the project root.

 # developing
 Requires `python` and a subscription on [RapidAPI](https://rapidapi.com/).